 The Fastest and Most Expensive

 The fastest way to move around of course is the plane.
 Prices are a bit higher but you’ll get around really fast.
-There are a number of airlines operating domestic flights in Italy: Alitalia and Air Italy are the two main full fare operators, Ryanair and Volotea are low cost operators which offers a limited array of domestic flights.
+There are a number of airlines operating domestic flights in Italy: ITA Airways is the main full fare operators, however Ryanair and Volotea are low cost operators that also offer a limited array of domestic flights.